By Anil Bhoyrul

 “This changes everything, and a huge part of the money from Coca-Cola will be used to build at least two new factories,” he said.
 “It’s a very big leap.
 This is a Saudi company becoming part of a huge global group.
 I’m very happy with this agreement.”

-Coca-Cola is the top-selling soft drink brand in the United States, and the Atlanta-based company is the world's largest soft drink maker.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Coca-Cola is the top-selling soft drink brand in the United States, and the Atlanta-based company is the world's largest soft drink maker.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.